anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Therefore, the voucher may be provided in online mode (synchronously) or offline mode (asynchronously).
-The pledge can authenticate the voucher because it is shipped with a trust anchor of its manufacturer such that it can validate signatures (including related certificates) by the MASA.
+The pledge can authenticate the voucher because it is shipped with trust anchor(s) by its manufacturer such that it can validate signatures (including related certificates) by the MASA.

 Trust by the target domain in a pledge is established by providing the pledge